 Scientists have developed a container that will address this issue using a porous material that absorbs water and makes the environment more humid.
-They will place the caterpillars in these containers on the roof for winter to have them ready for release in Spring 2018.
+For the Spring 2018 release, they placed the caterpillars in these containers on the roof during the winter.

 After their annual mating flight, female butterflies lay their eggs on the turtlehead plant.
 This is the only native plant on which Baltimore checkerspots will lay their eggs.

 Once the eggs hatch, the caterpillars will build a communal web where they will live and feed together.
 They eat a narrow range of plants that includes swamp betony and valerian.

 Throughout the summer, the web grows lower and lower, eventually reaching the ground.
 The caterpillars become dormant and enter a hibernation-like state by late fall.
 This is where the caterpillars spend the winter.

 In early spring, the caterpillars will wake up and begin feeding again for a few weeks.